leobudima/elogii-blog/content/how-vehicle-routing-and-scheduling-work-in-logistics.md

 Delivery routing is important for logistics because it organizes how you transport goods across the supply chain.

-Route planning and optimization help you to identify the most efficient and cost effective ways of doing that.
+Route planning and optimization help you to identify the most efficient and cost-effective ways of doing that.

 It also means your operations become structured and quantifiable.

 Which makes it easier to track performance and output from the first to the last mile of delivery.

-While at the same time, raising customer satisfaction by delivering products and services on-time without any errors.
+While at the same time, raising customer satisfaction by delivering products and services on time without any errors.

 ### What Is Delivery Scheduling?